cmptrgeekken/eve-fit-parser/README.md

 Eve Fit Export Parser
 ========================

-This module takes Eve Online exports (via Copy to Clipboard) and parses them into an iterable format with slot information.
-Per [Eve's documentation](https://www.eveonline.com/article/import-export-fittings) (and based off some additional experimenting), the EFT export has the following structure:
+This module takes Eve Online exports (via `Copy to Clipboard`) and parses them into an iterable format with slot information.
+Per [Eve's documentation](https://www.eveonline.com/article/import-export-fittings) (and based off some additional experimenting), the Eve Fit export has the following structure:

 1. Ship or Structure Type and Fit Name (sample: `[Ragnarok,KenGeorge's Ragnarok]`)
 1. Low slot modules